Dr Keith Begley

 Trinity College Dublin – Department of Philosophy

 I studied Mental and Moral Science (Philosophy) at Trinity College Dublin and was Captain of the university Aikido club.
 My final year dissertation was a comparison between the philosophies of Heraclitus and Lao Tzu.
 I graduated in 2009, and then returned to TCD a year later and enrolled on the Dublin Graduate Philosophy Programme, taking some courses in UCD.
 I was a Postgraduate Representative, Head Teaching Assistant, and TA Representative in the Department of Philosophy.
 In 2015, I was a Dermot McAleese Teaching Award Winner, awarded by the School of Social Sciences and Philosophy.
 In 2016, I was elected as an Honorary Vice-President of the Metaphysical Society, Dublin University.
 My Ph.D. thesis focused on opposites and had two parts, the first was about the Unity of Opposites in Heraclitus, and the second was about antonymy in philosophy of language and linguistics especially in the work of Jerrold J. Katz.
 After graduating in 2016, I continued working as a philosophy TA and as a research assistant for the MAMMI study in the School of Nursing and Midwifery.
 I was an Adjunct Assistant Professor in the Department of Philosophy during the 2017–2020 academic years, and I designed and coordinated the inaugural year of the ‘History, Philosophy, and Ethics of Science’ core modules for undergraduate science students.
-I am currently studying towards a Higher Diploma / M.Sc. in Computer Science at University College Dublin.
+In 2021, I graduated with a Higher Diploma in Computer Science from University College Dublin, and I am currently completing further study towards an M.Sc., and demonstrating in the School of Computer Science, UCD.

 Begley, K. (2020) ‘Heraclitus’ Rebuke of Polymathy: A Core Element in the Reflectiveness of His Thought’, History of Philosophy & Logical Analysis 23(1): 21–50.